22 Jan

-The JVC KY 1900 was an industrial camera in fact it was one of the few camcorders to be produced with a plastic orange body making it very distinctive, JVC brought this camera out during 1982.
+The JVC KY 1900 was an industrial camera in fact it was one of the few cameras to be produced with a plastic orange body making it very distinctive, JVC brought this camera out during 1982.

 The KY-1900 had three saticon tubes which resolved around 400 lines of resolution in their day, price was around the £4700 mark.